-Every individual or every business is unique.
+Every individual and every business is unique.
 It’s high time banks started treating them as such.
-We’ve put together this article to show how this is now possible.
+We’ve put together this article to show how this is finally possible.

 Once upon a time, banking was all about trust and personal relationships.
 The only way to do banking for the average customer – let’s call her Sarah – was for her to walk into her local branch.
 There, she’d be greeted by name by the bank manager.
 He knew how well her business was doing, or if she needed a little extra help with financial planning, and knew what loan, pension, or savings account she needed.